Root Causes

 Reasons for absences typically fall into four broad categories: Barriers to attendance, aversion to school, disengagement from school and misconceptions about the impact of absences.
 See figure below.

-For individual students, use our worksheet on Understanding the Root Causes of Student Absences to organize your thoughts and what your team has learned from regular interactions inside or outside the classroom about the student.
-Understanding the root causes as well as what motivates the student to attend can help determine the best course of action.
+For individual students, use our Student Absenteeism Worksheet to organize your thoughts and what your team has learned from regular interactions inside or outside the classroom about the student.
+Understanding why students are absent as well as what motivates the student to attend can help determine the best course of action.

 The five minutes you and your team spend filling in the worksheet can help you think about what you know or might need to learn from a student or their family when developing an effective intervention plan.